Billing refactor

 Core team

 This was a design-led project.
-On this team, we often blur the lines between content and product design when it comes to iteration and strategy and this project certainly fell into that camp.
 Including myself, there were three designers on this project.

 Supporting teams: